 - Help businesses and other organizations determine their carbon footprints and plan the most scientifically valid and cost-effective ways to meet their carbon-reduction obligations.

 - Connect carbon-offset purchasers with the offsets they need through the Entrex Carbon Market.

 Renewable Energy Is Effectively Reducing Global Carbon Emissions

-Due to the recent rise in the amount of renewable energy entering the grid the carbon intensity of electrical power use has dropped.
+Due to the recent rise in the amount of renewable energy entering the grid the carbon intensity of electricity has and continues to decline.
+Grids are becoming cleaner with a lower carbon footprint.
+This is good news given the latest climate science reports and the global community’s response to the challenge of mitigating climate change.
 Increasing profitability of renewable energy assets is the fastest and most effective route to successfully addressing global carbon-emissions reduction challenges.